-Common causes of ingrown toenail that good podiatrists see on a regular basis include:
+Common causes of an ingrown toenail that good podiatrists see regularly include:

-- Poor posture that places undue pressure on your toes
+- Poor posture places undue pressure on your toes.

 Certain athletic activities may make you prone to developing ingrown toenails.
 These strenuous activities include sports like soccer or kickball, where you’re repeatedly kicking a ball.
-Additional sports that are at a high risk for ingrown toenails common to your foot doctor in New York are football, ballet, kickboxing and basketball.
-Sudden stops put strain on your toes if you’re not wearing loose footwear.
+Additional sports at high risk for ingrown toenails common to your foot doctor in New York are football, ballet, kickboxing, and basketball.
+Sudden stops put a strain on your toes if you’re not wearing loose footwear.

 Symptoms of Ingrown Toenails

 Ingrown toenails can be painful, and the pain typically worsens in stages.
-Visit a good podiatrist as soon as these symptoms appear so you can head off further complications.
+Visit a best-in-class podiatrist in NYC as soon as these symptoms appear so you can avoid further complications.
 The early symptoms of ingrown toenails include:

 - Fluid build-up on your toe

-- Tender, hard or swollen skin next the affected toenail
+- Tender, hard or swollen skin next to the affected toenail

 - Pain when putting pressure on the toe